Comparing Euler classes

 This definition of Euler class is evidently functorial for pullbacks as well (note: with this definition $k$ is not required to have characteristic unequal to $2$).

+In \cite{BargeMorel}, and subsequently in \cite{FaselChowWitt}, the (twisted) Chow-Witt groups are defined as follows.
+If $\mathbf{I}^r$ denotes the unramified sheaf associated with the $r$-th power of the fundamental ideal in the Witt ring, there is a canonical morphism of sheaves $\K^M_r/2 \to \mathbf{I}^r/\mathbf{I}^{r+1}$ \cite[p.
+78]{MMilnor}.
+Using this morphism, define a sheaf by taking the fiber product of $\mathbf{I}^r$ and $\K^M_r$ over $\mathbf{I}^r/\mathbf{I}^{r+1}$ and the Chow-Witt groups as the $r$-th cohomology of the resulting fiber product sheaf.
+By the universal property of the fiber product, there is a canonical morphism from $\K^{MW}_r$ to the fiber product sheaf, and this morphism induces an isomorphism $H^n(X,\K^{MW}_r) \isomt \widetilde{CH}^r(X)$ (see, e.g., \cite[Theorem 5.47]{MField}).
+In fact, by the Milnor conjecture on quadratic forms, now a theorem \cite{Orlov07}, the morphism from $\K^{MW}_r$ to the fiber product sheaf is an isomorphism.
+More generally, we will observe that these isomorphism can be suitably ``twisted by a local system" to yield an isomorphism

+that will be used to identify these two groups; this isomorphism is decribed in detail in Theorem \ref{thm:identification1} but requires Proposition \ref{prop:gmaction}, which shows that the ``action" defining the local system housing the obstruction-theoretic Euler class coincides with that in the sheaf-theoretic definition of the twisted Chow-Witt groups.

-Assuming the Milnor conjecture on quadratic forms, now a theorem \cite{Orlov07}, it follows that both Euler classes live in the same group.
-Thus, it makes sense to ask if the two classes coincide.
+Under the isomorphism of the previous paragraph, it makes sense to compare the two Euler classes described above.